luisjba/docker-hls4ml-with-vivado/2021.2/README.md

 ## Runnin the  Installer Docker Image

 Once the built of `vivado-2021.2_installer` image was completed successfully, we have to identify the installation file and the installation source directory.
 The instalation file is the tar.gz file donwloaded from Xilnx oficial site, as mentionen above (the file `~/Xilinx_Unified_2021.2_1021_0703.tar.gz`, located in my home directory).
 For the instalation source directory, you have to create one, in this example I created `Xilinx_source` in my home directory.
-When runnin the image, we have to mount two volumes, one for the instalation file into '/opt/install_file/Xilinx_Unified_2021.2_1021_0703.tar.gz' and the source fildirectory to `/opt/source`.
+When runnin the image, we have to mount two volumes,one for the instalation file into '/opt/install_file/Xilinx_Unified_2021.2_1021_0703.tar.gz' and the source fildirectory to `/opt/source`.

 For my example, the run command is as follows:
 ```bash